What's a course rep?

 The Divisional Reps can offer you support, guidance, and a route to air your problems at a senior level.

-For a University with as many departments and faculties as Oxford, it’s important to break them down into groups which can then be organized.
+For a University with as many departments and faculties as Oxford, it’s important to break them down into groups which can then be organised.
 There are four such groups in Oxford, called ‘divisions’.

 Each of the four divisions has a divisional board, and on each divisional board sit two students (a graduate and an undergraduate).
 These boards help govern the departments and faculties, although careful arrangements are in place to preserve the autonomy of departments and faculties.